The birational geometry of Markov numbers: Introduction

-Nevertheless, we can run anyway MMP on Markovian planes \cite[Section 3]{Urz16a}.
+Although Markovian planes are the ends of the MMP, we can still run the MMP on them \cite[Section 3]{Urz16a}.
 Consider a Markovian plane $\P^2 \rightsquigarrow W$.
-This is an ending MMP outcome, so we cannot run MMP here.
+We cannot run MMP here.
 Instead, we blow up a general section over $\D$.
 (We could also take more special blow-ups, even over the singularities of $W$, see \cite[Section 2]{Urz16a}.)
 Then we have where $\F_m$ is the Hirzebruch surface of index $m$.
-Now we have two options for running MMP on $\F_1 \rightsquigarrow W_0$: we can take either a divisorial contraction, coming back to the Markovian plane, or a flip \cite[Section 3]{Urz16a}.
+Now we have two options for running MMP on $\F_1 \rightsquigarrow W_0$: we can take either a divisorial contraction, returning to the Markovian plane, or a flip \cite[Section 3]{Urz16a}.
 And so we do the flip.
 After that, we obtain a $\F_1 \rightsquigarrow W_1$, and if $W_1$ is singular, then we have a flip again and so on, until we reach a $\F_1 \rightsquigarrow W_{\mu}$ with $W_{\mu}$ nonsingular, i.e. a Hirzebruch surface.
 If $W=\P(a^2,b^2,c^2)$ has $r$ singularities, then $W_{\mu}=\F_{2r+1}$.

-The flips from $W_0$ to $W_{\mu}$ give particular numerical/combinatorial data to the Markov triple $(a,b,c)$.
+Since a general Markovian plane is governed by the toric surface $\mathbb{P}(a^2, b^2, c^2)$, we restrict our focus to the case $W=\mathbb{P}(a^2,b^2,c^2)$.
+In this setting, the flips from $W_0$ to $W_{\mu}$ give particular numerical/combinatorial data to the Markov triple $(a,b,c)$.
 In this process, we find connections between Markov triples via particular properties of cyclic quotient singularities.
-For example, Markov conjecture is about singularities that admit extremal P-resolutions (see Section \ref{s4}) of a special kind.
-There is a well-established machinery to study them.
-Or, on the other hand, one could ask: \textit{How does the number of flips $\mu$ depend on $(a,b,c)$?
-Is it possible to express the chain of flips explicitly?} The main purpose of this paper is to completely describe this MMP for any Markov triple, and reinterpreting Markov conjecture in some new ways as a byproduct.
+For example, the Markov conjecture is about singularities that admit extremal P-resolutions of a special kind.
+There is a well-established machinery to study them (see e.g. \cite[Section 4]{HTU17}).
+In general, when we perform a flip from $W_t\rightsquigarrow W^-$ to $W_t\rightsquigarrow W^+$, an extremal P-resolution is precisely a 2-dimensional neighborhood of the flipped curve in $W^+$.